APIDevTools/swagger-cli/README.md

 swagger <command> [options] <filename>

 Commands:
-    validate        Parses and validates a Swagger file
+    validate        Validates a Swagger file (and any $referenced files)

-    dereference     Dereferences all $ref pointers in a Swagger file

     bundle          Bundles multiple Swagger files into a single file